 - Excellent organisational skills and ability to manage concurrent deadlines.

 - Fluency in English and French is required.

 - Excellent writing, research, and analytical skills.

-- Strong communications and interpersonal skills.
+- Strong communications, excellent interpersonal and networking skills.

 All applicants should send the following documents as part of their application:

-- Application letter (one page), stating your motivation and suitability for the position;
+- Application letter (one page), stating your motivation and suitability for the position.

 - CV (two pages), including the names and contact information for three referees; and,